RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-11-15-newsletter.md

     - **As an author:** [Submit your paper for reproduction and review](https://www.reprohack.org/paper/)!
     - **As a participant:** [Join on us on this celebratory day](https://bit.ly/reprohack-hub-launch) and get practical experience in reproducibility with real published materials!
 - **GitHub Citation Files:** GitHub have introduced support for [citation files](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files).
 These are simple to use and ensure users of your work can easily cite it correctly!
+- **N8CIR High Performance Community Event**: An in-person event on the 13th of December to celebrate the work of the N8 CIR over the last 12 months, including keynotes, presentations and lightning talks.
+Both Anna Krystalli and Paul Richmond of RSE Sheffield will be presenting lightning talks at this event!
+  - [Visit the n8cir.org.uk website](https://n8cir.org.uk/events/high-performance-community/) for more information and to register for the event.

 ### Selected Articles